top of page

 2. Urinators can be on any side of the street and can be on the pavement or on the road.
 They all count.

-3. If you see 2 Urinators together you get double points, ie 4.
-Together is if they are talking to one another, not just that you can glimpse both at once.
+3. If you see 2 Urinators together, you get double points, i.e., 4.
+Together means they are talking to one another, not just that you can glimpse both at once.

-4. If there is another bloke on a motorbike waiting for the Urinator you score 2 points.
-It's still just 2 points if the waiting motorbiker is female.
+4. If there’s another bloke on a motorbike waiting for the Urinator, you score 2 points.
+It’s still just 2 points if the waiting motorbiker is female.

-I think the game could become hugely popular amongst visitors to Mumbai so I have started a league table.
+I think the game could become hugely popular among visitors to Mumbai, so I’ve started a league table.
 I am currently in the lead with the Mumbai record of 3.

 Recent Posts